What are interpersonal communication skills?

 Every one of us can benefit from improving our interpersonal skills.
 We each have certain situations that are more difficult for us and/or have particular communications skills that we would like to improve.
 You can assess your own interpersonal communications skill level and/or you can ask for feedback from others.

 One approach is to think about three or four situations where an interaction with someone else did not go as well as you would have liked.
-The Two-Column Case Model might help you organize your recollection and identify patterns to help you see areas where you could improve.
+You may be able to organize your recollection and identify patterns to help you see areas where you could improve.

 How can I actually improve my interpersonal communication skills?